opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 .. tip:: **To activate and deactivate the Centerlines Check:**

-    Click the Centerlines Check button ( |Toonz71_086| ) in the bottom bar of the Convert-to-Vector window.
+    Click the Centerlines Check button (|check|) in the bottom bar of the Convert-to-Vector window.